 What is an Example of a Renovation

-A renovation is typically smaller projects that include changes to your home’s structure or appearance — such as making updates to the electrical system or replacing old flooring with new carpeting or hardwood floors.
+A renovation is typically a smaller project that includes changes to your home’s structure or appearances — such as making updates to the electrical system or replacing old flooring with new carpeting or hardwood floors.
 Some common renovations include: